Hey, let’s start your

 Our Board, our main meeting tool

-Just a few words on the “place” where we are during this “Visual Managed Meeting”.
-Our board is displayed in a room that can contain a lot of other visual information depending on its purpose (a product launch, a project follow-up, a personal room or a public room sharing global information, a design thinking session, a PI Planning management… this is one of the key strength of iObeya).
+Just a few words on the “place” where we “are” during this “Visual Managed Meeting”.
+Our board is displayed in a room (an Obeya) that can contain a lot of other visual information depending on its purpose (an obeya for a product launch, a project follow-up, a personal room or a public room sharing global information, a design thinking session, a PI Planning management… this is one of the key strength of iObeya).
 Here, the room containing the meeting board is in one of our many R&D’s and is dedicated to the global follow-up or our industry 4.0 products.
 Anyone can find in it many visual boards with a lot of information, ours is called the “Team Kanban”.